Toucaan/toucaan.docs/docs/typography.md

 }
 ```

-However, the scaling of element and the text within will occur intrinsically according to the size of the element.
+Observe the scaling of element and the text within.
+The text size would be pinned intrinsically to the size of the element.

-### Demo
+### Demos
 View [CSS is Awesome](https://codepen.io/marvindanig/pen/bGGRZdE) example with intrinsic scaling.

+View the [homepage of Red Goose](https://goose.red) that demonstrates intrinsic scaling.